rinne/node-unix-checksum/README.md

 console.log(uc.crc32c('Fagerholm, Fagerholm, Fagerholm', 'hex'));
 ```

-Encoding can be provided as an optional parameter to final() method of
+Encoding can be provided as an optional parameter to digest() method of
 the class interface or optional second parameter to the one shot
 interface.
 The default is 'number'.
 Constant length (per checksum
 algorithm) Buffer object is returned, if encoding 'buffer' is
 used.
 Values 'hex' and 'base64' return the checksum value encoded as
 hexadecimal or BASE64 encoded string respectively.
 While also other
-encodings supported by Buffer.toString() can be passed as encofing,
+encodings supported by Buffer.toString() can be passed as encoding,
 the results are arbitrary and really should not be used.

 The current amount of bytes processed by the algorighm can be read
 from the context property `length`.
-After final() method is called,
+After digest() method is called,
 the `length` property is the total number of bytes processed while
 calculating the checksum.

-For BsdSum and SysvSum, after final() method is called, the block
+For BsdSum and SysvSum, after digest() method is called, the block
 count can be read from the context property `block`.
 This is needed to
 duplicate the full information returned by the historical command line
 tools.

-Calling final() method multiple times, or after digest(), triggers an
-error.
 An error is also triggered, if update() method is called after
-final() or digest() has already been called.
+digest() has already been called.

-Instead of final(), the result can also be retrieved using digest()
-method.
-The first call to digest() method is identical to final() but
-unlike final() it can be called multiple times in order to retrieve
+Multiple calls to digest() method are allowed in order to retrieve the
-the same checksum with multiple encodings.
+same checksum with multiple encodings.

+Instead of digest() method, it is possible to use final() method.
+The
+only difference to using final() instead of digest() is that final()
+call can be called only once.
+Calling final() after it or digest() has
+been called already, triggers error.

 Command line interface is provided only for demonstration purposes.